IBM-Cloud/secure-file-storage/README.md

 ## Deploy with a toolchain

 This project comes with a partially automated toolchain capable of deploying the application to IBM Cloud while provisioning all required services.
+The pipeline has manual stages to uninstall resources and to selectively rotate different service credentials and apply them to the deployed application (see below).

 ### Prerequisites